 Step 2 — Add a New User

-command to add a new user to your system:
+Use the adduser command to add a new user to your system:

 Be sure to replace user123 with the username you’d like to create.

-command to update the new user’s password:
+Use the passwd command to update the new user’s password:

 Changing password for user user123.
 New password: Retype new password: passwd: all authentication tokens updated successfully.